Niteshsahu123/Resume-and-Cover-letter/Cover-letter.md

 To,

-The Hiring Manager  Ontum Education.
+The Hiring Manager
+Ontum Education Bangalore

 Dear Sir/Madam,